Auburn, Maine: Geography

-Auburn is located at (44.089, −70.241).
 According to the United States Census Bureau, the city has a total area of 65.74 sqmi, of which 59.33 sqmi is land and 6.41 sqmi is water.
 Auburn is drained by the Little Androscoggin River and Androscoggin River.

 Demographics

 Auburn is one of two principal cities of and included in the Lewiston-Auburn, Maine metropolitan New England city and town area and the Lewiston-Auburn, Maine Metropolitan Statistical Area (which is part of the Portland-Lewiston-South Portland, Maine combined statistical area).